statflame/DWC-Radar/README.md

 # DWCRadar

-Vencord plugin that scans servers for staff-role members and collects their IDs for DWC bulk actions.
+Vibecoded Vencord plugin that scans servers for staff-role members and collects their IDs for DWC bulk actions.

 ## Features